CrunchyData/pgnodemx/README.md

 SELECT * FROM pg_proctab();
 ```

 These functions are not installed by default.
-They may be installed by executing the pg_proctab_compat.sql script.
+They may be installed by installing pg_proctab VERSION "0.0.9-compat" after installing the pgnodemx extension.

 ## System Information Related Functions